- 1 What happens to your body when you stop eating gluten?

 You ‘ll be hungrier.
 Many people with gluten -sensitivity feel so sick after eating bread products, their appetite suffers for the rest of the day.
 When you remove it from your diet, you might notice yourself getting hungrier, both because you’re appetite’s back and because of the food swaps you’re making.

-What are the negative effects of a gluten free diet?
+What are the negative side effects of a gluten free diet?

 4 risks to a gluten free diet